 Different varieties of kratom have various uses.
-So, people take it to relieve strong chronic pain, improve sleep, quit opioids, increase energy and focus, improve the mood, and much more.
+So, people take it to relieve strong chronic pain, improve sleep, quit opioids, increase energy and focus, improve their mood, and much more.

 Medication during Pregnancy

 In general, doctors advise pregnant women to avoid taking medication unless it’s absolutely necessary.
 This is especially important during the first three months.
-That’s because all vital baby’s organs develop during this time.
+That’s because all the vital organs of the baby develop during this time.

 Yet, not all medicines are bad.
 Some are safe to take during pregnancy.
 So, it’s important to discuss with a doctor and follow their recommendations when it comes to medicines during pregnancy.